pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_US_VERIFY_URL

-    This endpoint handles re-authentication, the caller must be already authenticated and then enter in their primary credentials (password/passcode) again.
+    This endpoint handles reauthentication, the caller must be already authenticated and then enter in their primary credentials (password/passcode) again.
 This is used when an endpoint (such as ``/us-setup``) fails freshness checks.
     This endpoint won't be registered if :py:data:`SECURITY_FRESHNESS` evaluates to < 0.